-You have opportunities to choose you own CAS activities and to undertake activities in a local and international context as appropriate.
-This means that, as far as possible, you should "own" your personal CAS programmes.
-With guidance from your CAS coordinator, adviser and teachers, you should choose activities for yourself, initiating new ones where appropriate.
+You have opportunities to choose you own CAS activities and to undertake activities in a local, regional, and international context as appropriate.
+This means that, as far as possible, you should "own" your personal CAS programme.
+With guidance from your CAS coordinator, advisor, and DP teachers, you should choose activities for yourself, initiating new ones where appropriate.
+Through these activities, you can directly apply your learning by taking action.